erebe/wstunnel/README.md

 * Easy to use
 * Good error messages and debug information
 * Static forward and reverse tunneling (TCP, UDP, Unix socket, Stdio)
-* Dynamic tunneling (TCP, UDP Socks5 proxy and Transparent Proxy)
+* Dynamic tunneling (TCP, UDP Socks5 proxy, HTTP proxy and Transparent Proxy)
 * Support for http proxy (when behind one)
 * Support of proxy protocol
 * Support for tls/https server with certificates auto-reload (with embedded self-signed certificate, or your own)